Group Webpage

 CENTURI (Turing Center for Living Systems) Group Leader.

-During the Drosophila embryogenesis, the epithelial cellular arrangement can differ between the apical and basal side of the embryo;
+During the Drosophila embryogenesis, the epithelial cellular arrangement can differ between the apical and basal side of the embryo.
+Our numerical description of tissues (3D vertex model) explains how such shapes can appear [see preprint 27 and publication 11]

 See also: MBI science feature.

-Active stresses, differential tissue-friction and tissue plasticity shapes the zebrafish myotome [see publication 15]
+Active stresses, differential tissue-friction and tissue plasticity shapes the zebrafish myotome [see publication Tlili 2019]

 See also: MBI science feature.